twilark/queercode/README.md

-# queercode 🤍
+# queercode 🌈

-**Custom emoji shortcodes for Obsidian**, styled for visibility, queerness, and maximum slay.
+**Custom emoji shortcodes for Obsidian**, styled for visibility, fun, and flair.

 This plugin lets you use shortcodes like `:blue_potion:` or `:furry_pride:` directly in Obsidian notes.
 These render as inline emoji PNGs, styled to look good in both normal and header text.

 > [!NOTE]
 > **Who is this for?**
-> - Obsidian users who value colorful emoji in their visual hierarchy and notetaking
+> - Obsidian users who value colorful emoji in their visual hierarchy and notetaking,
-> - And who are constrained by their device / environment's capacity to display specific Unicode characters cleanly within Obsidian (i.e., stubborn Win10 users 💜)
+> - Who are constrained by their device's ability to display specific Unicode characters cleanly within Obsidian (i.e. stubborn Win10 users 💜)
-> - And/or who are unsatisfied with Twemoji-as-default, or the shortcodes imposed by e.g. Iconize
+> - And/or who are unsatisfied with Twemoji-as-default, or the shortcodes imposed by e.g. Iconic

 ---